More than 8,000 Cyclists Take on The Ride For Roswell to Find Cancer Cures and Save Lives

 Wood traveled from South Korea to join his father-in-law, a Buffalo resident, at The Ride.
 He made this journey from across the world for the fourth time to ride in honor of a friend who 13 years ago, at the age of 16, lost his battle with bone cancer.

-“The Ride For Roswell supports the quest to find cures and save lives, and the money raised is so important to the funding of vital research and patient care programs that are critical to the thousands of people we treat every year,” said Donald L. Trump, MD, FACP, President and CEO of Roswell Park Cancer Institute.
+“The Ride For Roswell supports the quest to find cures and save lives, and the money raised is so important to the funding of vital research and patient care programs that are critical to the thousands of people we treat every year,” said Donald L. Trump, MD, FACP, President and CEO of Roswell Park Comprehensive Cancer Center.
 “But its meaning goes much deeper than that for our patients, survivors, families, employees and volunteers.
 It’s a chance to honor a loved one, to take action, to make a difference, to bring hope and healing to so many people whose lives have been touched by this terrible disease.
-We are honored that so many people in our community and beyond have chosen to stand behind Roswell Park Cancer Institute and support the important and pioneering work we do right here in Buffalo.”
+We are honored that so many people in our community and beyond have chosen to stand behind Roswell Park Comprehensive Cancer Center and support the important and pioneering work we do right here in Buffalo.”

 Support for The Ride For Roswell is generously provided by: